 As a parent, we’ve all felt inadequate at some point in time.
-We muddle along in a half daze improvising and making due with what we know and have learned along the way.
+We muddle along in a half daze improvising and making do with what we know and have learned along the way.
 Sometimes it feels as if we are making a bigger mess of things because there is no prescribed way of parenting to fit every child.
-Within the trenches of parenting, it always helped me to get another mom’s perspective.
+Within the trenches of motherhood, it always helped me to get another mom’s perspective.

 Tips from the Trenches

 There was always something powerful about a lunch date with moms who knew because they were right there with me.
 When I was able to share lessons learned, heartbreak endured, and vent frustrations with my friends, I seemed to walk away feeling better about myself and my parenting abilities.